-The recent study (Nan et al. 2015) analyzed genetic data from 8,634 colorectal cancer patients and 8,553 healthy individuals – and, like previous studies, found an association between the use of aspirin and the risk of developing colorectal cancer.
-People who used aspirin or other non-steroidal anti-inflammatory drugs regularly (2-3 days/week) were 30% less likely to develop colorectal cancer.
+The study by Nan and Colleagues adds to this debate, emphasizing the need to consider genetic variation when using aspirin therapy.
+These researchers gathered genetic data from 8,634 colorectal cancer patients and 8,553 healthy individuals.
+In agreement with previous studies, they found an association between the use of non-steroidal anti-inflammatory drugs (NSAIDs) and the risk of colorectal cancer.
+People who used aspirin or NSAIDs regularly (2-3 days/week), were 30% less likely to develop colorectal cancer.
+But, there was a catch!
+Genetic markers near two genes, MGST1 and IL16, influenced the positive affects of aspirin on cancer risk.